top of page

 • Would this bill benefit anyone besides NY stillbirth families?
 Yup!
 In fact, S9840/A10561 is backed by a coalition of almost 40 organizations representing diverse communities ranging from cancer and MS to heart health and long Covid.
 Increasing Temporary Disability would benefit all New Yorkers fighting serious health conditions, recovering from injury, and recovering from surgery and birth complications.
 In addition, officials in DC are watching our NY State battle, as the outcome here will lay the groundwork for future federal legislation to protect birthing parents during their recovery, regardless of the outcome of their pregnancy.

 • How much time is left to fix this?
-We've been fighting this battle for 2 years now, and we have only weeks left to get it done.
-The NY Legislative session ended in June, but the Assembly can still be called back through the end of the calendar year to pass A10561 and ensure the dangerous gap in paid leave is closed come starting in January.
-If this bill doesn't pass before then, we are starting from scratch next session.
-And in the meantime, 4 NY families are going to suffer a stillbirth EVERY SINGLE DAY.
+The NY Legislative session ended in June, and advocates across the state are gearing up for year 3 of fighting this battle starting in January 2025.
+In the meantime, 4 NY families are going to suffer a stillbirth EVERY SINGLE DAY.
 A solution simply cannot wait.
 We need to get this done, NY, and we need your help to do it.

 -----